All Episodes

 I'm the first to admit that we didn't take a broad enough view of what our responsibilities were.

-But I I also think it's important to keep in mind that there are billions of people who love the services that we're building because they're getting real value and being able to connect and build relationships on a day-to-day basis.
+But I also think it's important to keep in mind that there are billions of people who love the services that we're building because they're getting real value and being able to connect and build relationships on a day-to-day basis.

-And uh that's something that I'm really proud of our company for doing, and and I know that we're gonna keep on doing that.
+And that's something that I'm really proud of our company for doing.

-All right, that was uh Mark Zuckerberg and his comments.
+That was Mark Zuckerberg and his comments.

 We don't take a broad enough view of what our responsibilities are.